-Home, Sweet Home: Bringing an Outside Cat In
+Home, Sweet Home: How to Bring an Outside Cat Indoors

-You really can make your cat very happy living indoors
+You can make your cat very happy with life indoors

 Actually, close to two-thirds of owned cats live indoors either exclusively or for a majority of the time.
 Cats can live a happy and healthy life indoors with their families.

 Allowing your cats to roam outdoors can significantly shorten their lives.
 Potentially deadly dangers—parasites, catching diseases from other cats, being hit by cars, stolen by strangers, attacked by predators, or just plain getting lost—are constant threats to an outdoor cat.
 And cats themselves can be deadly to local wildlife.

 So how do you keep kitty both safe and happy inside?
 Follow our suggestions:

 Believe you (and your cat) can do it

 Move your cat indoors slowly

 Make life inside fun for your cat

 Recognize when it's time for your cat to go cold turkey